Terminally ill American robbed on Italian vacation, pens 'open letter' forgiving thief

 “I wrote an open letter titled to the person who stole my wallet and I went on to say that my wife and I came to your beautiful city to enjoy what might be our last vacation together, I became your next victim but I have gone on to pray for forgiveness and I forgive you,” Veley said, paraphrasing his letter .

 The father of three went to a local police station in Venice and asked police if they could circulate his note around the city, in train stations, somewhere the thief would be able to see.
-The officer said no but made him an alternate offer: sending it to the regional newspaper, La Nuova Venezia.
+The officer said no but the letter later made its way to a reporter at the regional newspaper, La Nuova Venezia.

-“Maybe the officer was going to throw the letter in the garbage, I didn’t know what he would do with it,” Veley said.
-“But it didn’t matter, I wrote it for me.”

 What happened next was a complete shock to Veley and his wife of 23 years.
 Veley's note ended up being on the front page of the Italian-language paper and in the hours and days following its publication, the couple began to get swarmed with response letters.
 Some offered their best wishes, others offered money — the Office of the Mayor of Italy offered Veley and his wife a hotel stay, and a heart surgeon from Florence offered them a stay in his home.